PalaeoClimateModellingUK/paleoclimate_HadGEM3_UoB/Paleo_suites_setup/step2.4_port_Eocene_suite_from_MONSOON3_to_ARCHER2.md

-In step2.2 we already built a Eocene suite on MONSOON3 (u-dv769).
+In step2.2 we have already built a Eocene suite on MONSOON3 (u-dv769).
 However, for the resource limitation on MONSOON3, the simulation runs very slow.
-Therefore, we have a go to port the suite to ARCHER2.
+Therefore, we plan to test the suites on ARCHER2 instead.
+This note documented our effort to port the u-dv769 to ARCHER2 and some further modification on u-ea539 (the archer2 version of u-dv769).

 ## setting archer2_python_env
 The biggest challenge is the setting up of the python_env, which is used for the interactive ozone, on the ARCHER2.
 Different with MONSOON3, on archer2 there is no existing module like scitools or um_tool can be directly used in python_env (cray-python helps a lot, but it don't have iris).
 To make the ozoen scheme runnable on ARCHER2.
 I set up a python_env as below: